Domestic Violence Lawyers in Naples, Florida

 Before You Plead Guilty to a Domestic Battery Charge

 It might be tempting to plead guilty to a domestic battery charge, especially if prosecutors offer you a plea deal.
 But before you plead guilty to any crime, you may first want to speak to a Naples, Florida domestic violence lawyer.
 Pleading guilty to a domestic battery charge carries some serious consequences that cannot be reversed.
 Specifically, if you are found guilty or plead guilty to domestic battery, you are not eligible to have your criminal record sealed or expunged.
 This means you’ll have your domestic violence charge on your criminal record for the rest of your life.
 Before you plead guilty to a domestic battery charge, consider speaking to the Naples, Florida domestic violence lawyer at Foley & Wilson Law Firm today.

 Domestic Violence Defenses

 There are many potential defenses to domestic violence charges or accusations.
 If you are facing domestic violence charges, your domestic violence lawyer will take the time to listen to your story, and help you build your case.
 Here are some potential domestic violence defenses:

 - Self-Defense.
 If you feared for your safety or life and struck or touched a family member to protect yourself or others, self-defense may be a valid domestic violence defense.
 However, if you escalated a situation, or started the conflict or violence, self-defense may not be a valid defense.

 These are just some possible defenses that your domestic violence lawyer may be able to use if you have been charged, arrested, or accused of domestic violence.
 The key thing to remember is that you have rights and are innocent until proven guilty.
-Reach out to the Naples, Florida domestic violence lawyer at the Robert Foley Law Firm today to protect your innocence, your freedom, your reputation, and your future.
+Reach out to the Naples, Florida domestic violence lawyer at Foley & Wilson Law Firm today to protect your innocence, your freedom, your reputation, and your future.
+Call 239-984-9115.